zobayer1/RNA-Seq-FPKM/task/plan.md

 # RNA-Seq FPKM Differential Expression & Downstream Analysis Plan

-This plan outlines a detailed, step-by-step workflow for solving all 4 problems in the assignment using R and the dataset in `data/GSE183947_fpkm.csv`.
+This plan outlines a detailed, step-by-step workflow for solving all 4 problems in the assignment using R and the datasets in the `data/` directory:
+- `GSE183947_raw_counts_GRCh38.p13_NCBI.tsv` – raw read counts for DESeq2.
+- `GSE183947_fpkm.csv` – FPKM-normalized expression for exploration/visualization.
+- `GSE183947_series_matrix.txt` – GEO series matrix with sample metadata (e.g., tumor vs normal, pairing).
+- `Human.GRCh38.p13.annot.tsv` – gene annotation for mapping Ensembl IDs to symbols and other attributes.

 It focuses on what needs to be studied and done, not on the final solutions.

 ---